Siberian bugloss / false forget-me-not

 - Is Siberian bugloss / false forget-me-not good for the Colorado Front Range?

-- Yes.
-Siberian bugloss / false forget-me-not is included in the Front Range Plant Finder as a groundcover suited to Colorado's Front Range.
+- Yes, Siberian bugloss / false forget-me-not is a well-suited groundcover for Colorado's Front Range.

 - How big does Siberian bugloss / false forget-me-not get?